 After earning a BFA in drawing and painting at the University of Colorado, establishing a career as an educational illustrator, self publishing cookbooks, and then having 2 children in California, I began using watercolor in a life drawing class.
 The teacher got me equipped, introduced me to the medium and I was hooked.
-I loved the luminosity of the paints so much that I went on to execute all sorts of conceptual illustration course assignments as watercolor paintings, after I moved to Seattle, getting more and more familiar with the planning and execution of a painting while I was expanding my portfolio.
-I love the sensuality of the medium, the glow of the colors and the fact that it can move and flow on its own while wet, intermingling with other colors.
+I loved the luminosity of the paints so much that I went on to execute all sorts of conceptual illustration course assignments as watercolor paintings after I moved to Seattle, getting more and more familiar with the planning and execution of a painting while I was expanding my portfolio.
+I love the sensuality of the medium, the glow of the colors and the fact that the paint can move and flow on its own while wet, intermingling with other colors.

-Use of watercolor in my illustration work is now part of my signature style that has been contracted for use on book jackets, logos, advertising, events, posters and in many publications all over the US and in Canada.
+Use of watercolor in my illustration work became part of my signature style that has been contracted for use on book jackets, logos, advertising, events, posters and in many publications all over the US and in Canada.
 To be more widely marketable and contemporary my illustration style departed from the realism I’d worked hard to master into a simplified process and uniquely stylized look which still looks contemporary.
-Here’s my illustration web site link.
+Here’s my illustration web site link. sandyhaight.com.

 In October 2012 I qualified to become a signature member of the Northwest Watercolor Society after being juried into the requisite number of exhibitions.
-The initials NWWS now follow my signature on recent watercolor paintings.
+The initials NWWS now follow my signature on my watercolor paintings.

 I hope you enjoy the artwork on my site!